How you can inform us of a complaint:

 - What you would like us to do to put it right

 - Any relevant documents to support your complaint – we will need a copy so keep the originals

 - The original company who sold the policy to you, eg Royal London, United Friendly, CIS, Refuge, Scottish Life, Scottish Provident, Bright Grey or Broker/Independent Financial Adviser – you do not need to note the individual name just the company if you know it.

 - If applicable, the location of the Royal London office you have been in contact with and the name of the person who you have been dealing with

 Who will deal with my complaint?

 Your complaint will be investigated by our Customer Relations Department.
-A Case Number will be allocated to you for any future correspondence, and if we can’t resolve your complaint right away, we'll provide you with the name of the consultant investigating your case along with their phone number.
+A Case Reference number will be allocated to you for any future correspondence, and if we can’t resolve your complaint right away, we'll provide you with the name of the consultant investigating your case along with their phone number and email address.

 How long will it take for my complaint to be dealt with?

-If you phone us we may be able to resolve your complaint straight away, but if we can’t, we'll write to you to acknowledge your complaint and confirm that someone is looking into it for you.
-Once we've got it all sorted, we'll write to you again to let you know the outcome.
+If you phone us we may be able to resolve your complaint straight away, but if we can’t, we'll write to you to acknowledge your complaint within 5 working days, and confirm that someone is looking into it for you.
+In this letter we well summarise your complaint so you can check we have understood it correctly.

 What can I do if I am not satisfied with your response?